sparkflows/sparkflows-docs/docs/aws/user-guide/SAP-migration.rst

 Data extraction patterns for SAP applications

-- Database-level extraction
 - Database-level extraction taps in to SAP data at database level.
-  - Use Python Support for SAP HANA client libraries or Java Database Connectivity (JDBC) drivers in AWS Glue and AWS Lambda.
+  Use Python Support for SAP HANA client libraries or Java Database Connectivity (JDBC) drivers in AWS Glue and AWS Lambda.

-- Application-level extraction
 - Application-level extractors like SAP Data Services extract data from SAP applications using integration frameworks in ABAP stack and store it in S3 through default connectors.